Reporter Outreach Logo

 Theory is useful.
 Results are better.
 Here's what happens when content, technical, and authority all get the investment they need.

-A luxury rehab center in San Diego competing in one of Google's most scrutinized YMYL categories.
-Strong clinical team, clean technical foundation — but starting from just 2,531 monthly visits.
-A digital PR campaign earned editorial backlinks from trusted health publications like Verywell Mind and PsychCentral, providing the trust signals Google requires in healthcare.
-The editorial placements delivered both the link equity and the brand validation that moved rankings in a space where content alone wasn't enough.
+An online telehealth platform competing in one of Google's most scrutinized YMYL categories.
+Strong clinical team, clean technical foundation — but the rankings wouldn't move without external validation Google could trust.
+A digital PR campaign earned editorial backlinks and named mentions from health publications including Healthline, Verywell Mind, and PsychCentral, providing the trust signals Google requires in healthcare.
+The placements delivered both link equity and brand validation that moved rankings in a space where content alone wasn't enough.

 organic traffic increase